2026 Rankings vendor research publication · Published: · Last updated:

 - Fixed-scope project ownership: ScienceSoft; Uvik Software within the Python stack.

-- Lowest rates per head: offshore Asia benches at $31–41/hr senior (Accelerance) — every published Clutch band in this ranking sits at $50–99/hr.
+- Lowest rates per head: offshore Asia benches with quote-based senior pricing (Accelerance); every published Clutch band in this ranking sits with.

 - Individual contractors on demand: Turing or Andela.